sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

     In this example, the full reference to the dataflow is supplied (ECB as maintenance agency, ECB_EXR1_WEB as dataflow id and latest for the version)

-* To retrieve the updates and revisions for the data matching the supplied series keys, using the OR operator for the second dimension, and using percent encoding for the updatedAfterDate:
+* To retrieve the updates and revisions for the data matching the supplied series keys, using the OR operator for the second dimension, and using percent encoding for the updatedAfter:

         http://ws-entry-point/Data/ECB_EXR1_WEB/M.USD+GBP+JPY.EUR.SP00.A?
         updatedAfter=2009-05-15T14%3A15%3A00%2B01%3A00